Behavioral Geometric Supervision Aligns Video Foundation Models with Human Social Perception: Action Recognition Performance

 \section{Action Recognition Performance}

 We include here the full results of the UCF101 linear-probe evaluation.
-All backbone parameters were frozen, and a linear classifier was trained on top of \texttt{[CLS]} features extracted from the pretrained and fine-tuned TimeSformer models.
+All backbone parameters were frozen, and a linear classifier was trained on top of features extracted from the pretrained and fine-tuned TimeSformer and V-JEPA 2.1 models (\texttt{[CLS]} token for TimeSformer; mean-pooled patch tokens for V-JEPA 2.1).
 Training was repeated across three random seeds, and Top-1 accuracy is reported as mean $\pm$ standard deviation.